adeshpande84/userlist/README.md

 #H3 To run the application on your local environment:

 1. Install MongoDB
-2. Clone the repository into folder on
+2. Clone the repository into a folder on your local environment
 3. Run npm install in the root folder
 4. Run npm install in the client folder
 5. In order to seed the database with given data from data.json file, run node bin/automigrate.js from the root folder